 Quality bonsai, unlike the miniature tree that I have planted in a Japanese container, have been cultivated, like any other form of art, to possess proportion, balance, and harmony.
 The scene should tell a story, the branches and leaves should be shaped so that they harmonize with themselves, and the viewer should be able to imagine themselves within the scene.

-Currently the admission is free to the Pacific Bonsai Museum.
-I recommend a guided tour because the background information of the exhibits is compelling beyond the artistic display.
+Admission to the Pacific Bonsai Museum is by donation.
+The suggested donation amount is $10 per adult.
+Donations are accepted at the end of the exhibit.
+We recommend a guided tour because the background information of the exhibits is compelling beyond the artistic display.
 Many of the bonsai on display are worth thousands of dollars and some trees, prior to their cultivation into bonsai, are as old as 900 years.